Rationality Measurement and Theory for Reinforcement Learning Agents: Conclusions and Future Works

 We introduce a rationality framework for reinforcement learning agents, an understudied but increasingly important lens for interpreting AI behaviour.
 We mathematically define perfectly rational actions, and quantify bounded rationality by a rational risk gap.
 The rational risk gap admits a clean decomposition into an extrinsic component , and an intrinsic one, each controlled by an upper bound.
 These bounds yield concrete practical implications: regularisation and domain randomisation can reduce intrinsic irrationality, while environment shift predictably worsens extrinsic irrationality.
 Comprehensive experiments support these predictions, collectively validating our theory.
+We will develop economic analysis from the following directions: \paragraph{(In-)Stability of Multi-Agent System} Our rationality measures quantify how far an agent’s behaviour could deviate from its optimal strategy, which can further help understand how the dynamics of a multi-agent system would deviate from the “ideal” equilibrium.
+This offers a lens for understanding the (in-)stability of this multi-agent system.
+More technically, a direct intuition is: an agent’s action can be modelled as the (perfectly) rational actions plus a (random) deviation bounded by the rationality measures.
+This deviation will make the dynamics away from the ideal equilibrium.

+\paragraph{Socioeconomic Simulation and Mechanism Design} Our model and theory inform better simulation of socioeconomic systems with imperfectly rational agents, such as financial markets and urban interactions.
+The simulation further supports mechanism design under more realistic behavioural assumptions, where incentives can be designed for agents that are not perfectly rational, for example.

+\paragraph{Multi-Agent System Design} Further, as a new tool for quantifying and calibrating action deviation from the perfectly rational actions, our rationality measures enable a systemic approach to managing irrationality in orchestrating a multi-agent system.
+Intuitively, simple examples are (1) the system-level deviation can be mitigated by applying parallel circuits, and (2) we can better “allocate resources” in improving system performance of a series circuit by prioritising the poorliest performing agent wherein.
+This systematic view helps strike a good balance between cost and system-level performance in agent orchestration.
+Through this, one could also advance fields like survival analysis and complex systems.